capytaine/capytaine/docs/user_manual/tutorial.rst

     The class storing the results is similar to the class storing a problem, with some supplementary data such as :code:`result.added_masses` and :code:`result.radiation_dampings` for radiation problems and :code:`result.forces` for diffraction problems.
+    The forces are stored as a dictionary associating the name of a degree of freedom to a value.
+    The value is the integral of the force along this degree of freedom.
+    For example, to retrieve the components of the force vector in Cartesian coordinates, check the value of the force with respect to surge, sway and heave.

 Step-by-step example
 ====================